JRGEMCP/mahrio-objectdetection-tutorials/JUJU_Ubuntu_Readme.md

 You can grant or setup things yourself from there with the various users you might be gettting
 ```
+stonks=# \connect stonks;
+You are now connected to database "stonks" as user "postgres".
-postgres=# GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO juju_meltano;
+stonks=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO juju_superset;
 GRANT
-postgres=# GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO juju_superset;
-GRANT
-postgres=#

 ```